Website icon Xpert.Digital

 corrosion

 Even after careful drying, residual moisture can lead to gradual corrosion.
-This can shorten the life of the components.
+This can shorten the service life of the components.

 Increased probability of failure